 - Do you know relevant strengths and skills you can personally elaborate on?

 - Do you have specific examples of the individual’s work?

 - Can you provide positive feedback about this individual?

-Your letter of recommendation should include four items:
+Your letter of recommendation should include five items:

 If the candidate hasn’t provided you with an up-to-date resume and the job description, ask them to send those so that you are fully prepared to write the recommendation.
 You can use their resume to get a full understanding of their experiences and achievements.

 You should review the job description to understand what the employer is looking for in a candidate.
 Use the description to decide what you should include from their resume and your personal experiences working with them.

 Letter of recommendation template